Addsfit massage gun deep tissue review for runners

 Massage guns are the latest trend in the fitness industry, also known as percussion massagers.
 For most recreational and professional athletes, massage guns are a recovery tool used in combination with other self-massage methods such as foam rolling and stretching.

 These portable devices, including the addsfit massage gun, are great for runners and other athletes, easily stored in your kit bag and ready to use immediately upon finishing your session or workout.

-Massage guns utilise powerful vibrations to reduce muscular pain, increase blood flow to specific areas, and also provide a much deeper massage than traditional recovery tools like your foam roller or spikey ball.
+Massage guns use powerful vibrations to reduce muscular pain, increase blood flow to specific areas of the body, and also provide a much deeper massage than traditional recovery tools like your foam roller or spikey ball.

 This article is a review of the addsfit massage gun.
 I will begin by discussing the benefits of percussive therapy, closely followed by showcasing the massage gun under review.
-This review will break down how to use the addsfit massage gun, the attachments that come with it (and how to connect these) the pros and cons of the gun, and finally whether or not it’s a good investment for runners.
+While there are many other massage gun reviews out there, this review will break down how to use the addsfit massage gun and its attachments.
+Then, I will also highlight the pros cons of the gun, how it compares to other deep tissue massage guns on the market, and finally, whether or not it’s a worthy investment.

 What are the benefits of using a massage gun/percussive therapy?

 Although studies on the benefits of massage guns are fairly limited, current evidence certainly points us in a positive direction.